CESP 3-31: Grant Administration

 8. All final proposals must include a FINANCE - 312 - Internal Grant Approval Form.
-The signatures of the Associate Vice President for Agriculture - Extension and the Vice President for Agriculture or the Vice President for Finance and Administration should also be on the application in the sections for organization representative signatures.
+The signatures of the Associate Vice President for Agriculture - Extension and the Vice President for Agriculture or the Chief Operating Officer should also be on the application in the sections for organization representative signatures.
 The Vice President for Agriculture's signature should be used on the assurances required with some applications (examples: debarment, drug-free workplace, etc.).

 9. The business office must approve the budget page.

 10. Include in the final proposal copy distribution (as submitted to the sponsor), one copy for the supervisor, one for the appropriate Grants Accountant, three for the Grants Officer and one for the state single point of contact (if required for the specific program).

 11. If the proposal is to be sent, rather than delivered, retain a copy of the bill of lading from the overnight courier for proof of the mailing date.
 Metered postmarks are not acceptable as proof of mailing date for most funders.

 Official Acceptance and Award Establishment

 1. All grant acceptance forms, contracts, etc. should be sent to the Sponsored Projects Accounting Office prior to being forwarded to legal for review and official signature by the Vice President for Agriculture or the Chief Operating Officer.

 2. The authorized representative for official acceptance of all awards for the Cooperative Extension Service is the Vice President for Agriculture or the Chief Operating Officer for any grants exceeding $250,0000 amount.
 All grant acceptance forms, professional service contracts, etc. should be signed by one of these individuals.
 This applies whether the award is to a county office or to the state office.